Progressive Conservative Party of Ontario: Transition under Vic Fedeli (January to March 2018)

-With Brown's resignation occurring less than five months before the next provincial election, the party executive met on January 25, 2018 to determine whether to have the next Progressive Conservative Party of Ontario leadership election before the provincial election, and if so how it will proceed, or whether to have the interim leader lead the party into the election.
+With Brown's resignation occurring less than five months before the next provincial election, the party executive met on January 25, 2018, to determine whether to have the next Progressive Conservative Party of Ontario leadership election before the provincial election, and if so how it will proceed, or whether to have the interim leader lead the party into the election.
 Vic Fedeli, Nipissing MPP and former mayor of North Bay, was chosen as interim leader by caucus on January 26, 2018.
 The Party held a leadership convention on March 10, 2018.

 Fedeli's first major task as interim leader was to investigate the allegations of questionable spending on lawsuits and unsubstantiated favours to allies during Brown's tenure.
 Party president Rick Dykstra resigned on January 28, 2018.
 He indicated that it was time for "someone else to lead us through the hard work".
 Shortly afterwards, Maclean's magazine revealed allegations of sexual assault against Dykstra, stemming from a 2014 incident when Dykstra was a federal MP.
 Several other key party and campaign staffers were dismissed or their positions eliminated due to a "reorganization" in the days after Brown's resignation.

-Doug Ford leadership (March 2018 to present)
+Government under Doug Ford (March 2018 to present)

-On March 10, 2018, Doug Ford, former Toronto city councillor, the brother of the late former mayor of Toronto Rob Ford and son of the late former MPP Doug Ford Sr., was elected as leader of the PC Party, narrowly defeating runner-up Christine Elliott on the third ballot with 50.6% of allocated points, although Elliot had more votes.
-Due to not having a seat in the legislature, Ford chose to have Vic Fedeli remain as leader of the opposition prior to the 2018 election.
+On March 10, 2018, former Toronto city councillor Doug Ford, the brother of the late former mayor of Toronto Rob Ford and son of the late former MPP Doug Ford Sr., was elected as leader of the PC Party, narrowly defeating runner-up Christine Elliott on the third ballot with 50.6% of allocated points, although Elliot had more votes.
+Due to not having a seat in the legislature, Ford chose to have Vic Fedeli remain as leader of the opposition before the 2018 election.

 On June 7, 2018, Ford led the PCs to a majority government.
 The Tories won 76 of 124 seats and 40.5% of the vote.

-In the 2022 Ontario general election, Ford led the PCs to another victory winning with an increased majority.
+In the 2022 Ontario general election, Ford led the PCs to another victory, winning with an increased majority.

+In early 2025, Ford called for an early snap election; he led the party to a historic third victory, winning with a slightly decreased majority.